 Pre-Show Antics & Angry Crowds

 So, here I was.
-June 12, 2018 at about 6:50pm and I had overslept due to allergies.
-I drove there like a bat out of hell fearing I would be late, only to have arrived more earlier than I knew.
-I stood in a line at the EL Club in Detroit on Vernor Highway with the simple words on their marque "Jussie Smollett" in black letters.
+June 12, 2018 at about 6:50pm and I was anxious about the concert I had been waiting for.
+I had overslept due to allergies and drove out to Detroit like a bat out of hell fearing I would be late, only to have arrived more earlier than I knew.
+I drove by the EL Club in Detroit on Vernor Highway with the simple words on their marque "Jussie Smollett" in black letters.
 A quick drive-by revealed a promising gated courtyard by the club's entrance and a runned down neighborhood surrounding the club.
 This was part of the "hood" for sure.
 Maybe not the hood as in "THE hood" but it was entrance into the hood.
 Believe it or not, this piecie of wonderboy white bread has been in THE hood parts before so I know a little about it.
 The EL Club crosses the border of an impoverished part of Detroit, away from the razzle-dazzle of the casino's, places like Detroit Institute of Arts or the host of historic homes.

 An older familar man made me feel better.
 He is a gay, short man I have seen almost everywhere I go when it involves the LGBT community.
 He has to be well into eighties, always alone and stands out with striking white hair.
 He doesn't seem to mind traversing an event alone.
 It almost boggles my mind the places he will show up at and stand untouched by humanity.
 I couldn't take that.
 I wanted to hollar out hello but I was too far and he was moving fast with ticket in hand.
 I wondered if he rushed back to his car and left.
 Though I looked for him during the evening, that was the last I saw of him.
 Instead, I engaged with two girls that came up behind me wearing graduation hats.
 I was going to make sure I was not standing behind those hats during the concert.
 They were easy to talk to because I knew fawning over their graduation status was a no brainer conversation starter--even if I was really only half interested.
 It is the art of conversation to find what you can talk about.
 It doesn't mean your starter or question has to be all that serious or even a real question you have.
 You first just need to get a conversation going, even if it is obvious and dull--break the ice.
 It can build to genuine from there.